shuaijiang/BlogSource/leetcode_rotate_array.md

-title: Leetcode: Rotate Array
+title: LeetCode Rotate Array
 date: 2015-03-20 14:05:46
 tags: leetcode
 ---

-#Description
+# Description
 Rotate an array of n elements to the right by k steps.

 For example, with n = 7 and k = 3, the array [1,2,3,4,5,6,7] is rotated to [5,6,7,1,2,3,4].